Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

+This objective aims to increase the reward of the top $\eps$ fraction of samples from the distribution, without regard for samples below that threshold.
+This objective bears close resemblance with $\eps$-conditional value at risk (CVaR), for which the ``$\leq$'' symbol is used instead of ``$\geq$'' and the $\eps$-quantile of rewards is used instead of the $(1 - \eps)$-quantile.
+Optimizing CVaR is a form of risk-averse learning that results in a policy that is robust against catastrophic outcomes \citep{tamar2014policy, rajeswaran2016epopt}.
+In contrast, optimizing $\Jrisk$ yields a \textit{risk-seeking} policy gradient that aims to increase best-case performance at the expense of lower worst-case and average performances.
+Next, we show the analogous policy gradient of $\Jrisk$ and how to estimate it via Monte Carlo sampling.

+\begin{restatable}{proposition}{pg_risk} Let $\Jrisk$ denote the conditional expectation of rewards above the $(1 - \eps)$-quantile, as in Equation (\ref{eqn:J}).
+Then the gradient of $\Jrisk$ is given by:

+\end{restatable} The proof and assumptions are provided in Appendix \ref{app:proof}, and are adapted from the policy gradient derivation for the CVaR objective \citep{tamar2014policy}.
+This result suggests a simple Monte Carlo estimate of the gradient from a batch of $N$ samples:

-\textbf{Risk-seeking.} The learning objective, $J(\theta)$, is defined as an \textit{expectation}.
-However, in practice, the performance of symbolic regression is measured by the single or few best expressions.
-Thus, we employ a novel yet extremely simple risk-seeking technique in which only the top $\epsilon$ percentile samples from each batch are used in the gradient computation.
-This has the effect of increasing best-case performance at the expense of lower worst-case and average performances.
-This process is essentially the opposite of the EpOpt technique \citep{rajeswaran2016epopt} used for risk-averse reinforcement learning, in which only the \textit{bottom} $\epsilon$ percentile samples from each batch are used.
+where $\tilde{R}_\eps(\theta)$ is the empirical $(1 - \eps)$-quantile of the batch of rewards, and $\mathbf{1}_x$ returns 1 if condition $x$ is true and 0 otherwise.
+Essentially, this is the standard REINFORCE Monte Carlo estimate with two differences: (1) theory suggests a specific baseline, $R_\eps(\theta)$, whereas the baseline for standard policy gradients is non-specific, chosen by the user; and (2) effectively, only the top $\eps$ fraction of samples from each batch are used in the gradient computation.
+This process is essentially the opposite of the approach used to optimize CVaR \citep{tamar2014policy, rajeswaran2016epopt} for risk-averse reinforcement learning, in which only the \textit{bottom} $\eps$ fraction of samples from each batch are used.

-The complete algorithm, including reward baseline, complexity penalty, entropy bonus, and risk-seeking, is shown in Algorithm \ref{alg:dsr}.
+Note that in Proposition \ref{prop:pg_risk} and the corresponding Monte Carlo estimation procedure, $\tau$ need not refer to a symbolic expression or even a discrete object.
+For example, it may refer to a state-action trajectory in a control problem.
+Thus, the risk-seeking policy gradient formulation is general and can easily be applied to any reinforcement learning environment using any stochastic policy gradient algorithm trained using batches, e.g. proximal policy optimization \citep{schulman2017proximal}.

+Lastly, in accordance with the maximum entropy reinforcement learning framework \citep{haarnoja2018soft}, we provide a bonus to the loss function proportional to the entropy of the sampled expressions.
+Pseudocode for DSR is shown in Algorithm \ref{alg:dsr}.
+Source code is made available at \url{https://github.com/brendenpetersen/deep-symbolic-regression}.